zhangpenglab/UPrimer/README.md

 ## Inputs
 The user should begin by creating a new folder (e.g., Amplicon_capture_data_analysis) and placing the python script inside it.
-Additionally, the user need to prepare three data folders to store the respective data files.
+Additionally, the user needs to prepare three data folders to store the respective data files.
 The details are as follows:
   <div align="center">
     <img src="https://github.com/zhangpenglab/UPrimer/assets/139540726/962516c4-e8ed-4517-a72d-911460e8eff3" alt="Drawing" width="500" height="130"/>
   </div>
 <br /><br />

-(1) **The folder "contigs"**: it contains the assembled contigs files for all captured samples.
-The contigs files should be named according to the following format: 'sampleID.fasta', for example: 'LepSample1.fasta', 'LepSample2.fasta'.
+(1) **The folder "contigs"**: This folder contains the assembled contig files for all captured samples.
+These contig files should be named according to the following format: 'sampleID.fasta', for example: 'LepSample1.fasta', 'LepSample2.fasta'.
 Please ensure that the filenames only consist of the sample ID without any additional characters such as "_" or "|".
   <div align="center">
     <img src="https://github.com/zhangpenglab/UPrimer/assets/139540726/687ff7b7-567a-4297-9287-885de2d6d167" alt="Drawing" width="500" height="400"/>
   </div>
 <br /><br />

-(2) **The folder "reference"**: it contains the reference nucleotide (named "ref_nuc.fasta") and peptide sequence (named "ref_pro.fasta") files for the target capture regions.
+(2) **The folder "reference"**: This folder contains the reference nucleotide (named ***"ref_nuc.fasta"***) and peptide sequence (named ***"ref_pro.fasta"***) files for the target capture regions.
 These two sequence files are subsets of "Reference nucleotide sequences.fasta" and "Reference peptide sequences.fasta" generated by UPrimer.
 The user can select the target NPCLs from the above two files based on the actual captured region's NPCL ID.
   <div align="center">
     <img src="https://github.com/zhangpenglab/UPrimer/assets/139540726/d7556af7-0450-4c73-b8ae-bb92518482e3" alt="Drawing" width="800" height="350"/>
   </div>
 <br /><br />

-(3) **The folder "pep_for_exonerate"**: it contains the reference peptide sequences file for the target capture regions.
-This file is identical to the reference peptide sequence file in the "reference" folder.
+(3) **The folder "pep_for_exonerate"**: This folder contains the reference peptide sequences file for the target capture regions.
+This file is identical to the reference peptide sequence file in the folder "reference".

   <div align="center">
     <img src="https://github.com/zhangpenglab/UPrimer/assets/139540726/72c3ed10-b0dc-4fb6-923e-fdd4d23b630c" alt="Drawing" width="500" height="380"/>